zixianwang2022/Megatron-LM/examples/mamba/README.md

 ## Hybrid Options

-`--hybrid-attention-ratio` (`ATT`) specifies a target ratio of attention layers to total layers.
-For example 4 attention layers out of 48 total layers is 0.08.
+`--hybrid-attention-ratio ATT` specifies a target ratio of attention layers to total layers.
+For example, 4 attention layers out of 48 total layers is specified by `--hybrid-attention-ratio 0.08`.

-`--hybrid-mlp-ratio` (`MLP`) specifies a target ratio of MLP layers to total layers.
-For example 24 MLP layers out of 48 total layers is 0.50.
+`--hybrid-mlp-ratio MLP` specifies a target ratio of MLP layers to total layers.
+For example, 24 MLP layers out of 48 total layers is specified by `--hybrid-mlp-ratio 0.5`.

 * (`ATT` + `MLP`) must be less than or equal to 1.0.
 * (1.0 - `ATT` - `MLP`) is the hybrid mamba ratio, the ratio of mamba layers to